All Love

 Recognizing the difference is the first step.

-The next is asking yourself:
+The next is asking yourself honestly:

-Healthy love does not require you to shrink, to chase, or to constantly prove your worth.
+But understand this: healthy love does not require you to shrink, to chase, or to constantly prove your worth.

 It allows you to exist as you are, while still growing into who you want to become.